mcdani978/Cita417Lab6/README.md

 ### **2. Removed Fire Particle System**
 The Cascade fire effect generated significant GPU and overdraw cost.
 Removing it for the after-test results in a cleaner and lighter scene.

+## How to Reproduce
+1. Open the project in Unreal Engine.
+2. Load the main map containing the cube field.
+3. Ensure the FPS overlay is active.
+4. Observe performance with and without the fire effect / collision disabled.
+5. Compare FPS directly, as shown in the demo video.